salihinsaealal/waktusolatconnectiq_public/CUSTOMIZATION_GUIDE.md

 > **Complete customization reference for fonts, positions, colors, and layout for the lightweight prayer times app**

-**Version 2.0.3** - Now with multi-device support and device-specific font sizing!

 This guide shows you exactly where to modify the code to customize your Waktu Solat app.
 All line numbers are approximate and may shift as you make changes.

 **Note**: With the new architecture using PrayerDataManager, most data customizations should be done in the PrayerDataManager.mc file rather than individual view files.